-- If a conforming CMAF header is provided for playback initialization and 5GMS Client does not throw an error response, then the respective media profile is supported with the requirements defined in a specific clause.
+- If a conforming CMAF header is provided for playback initialization and the 5GMSd Client does not throw an error response, then the respective media profile is supported with the requirements defined in a specific clause.

 For each media profile mentioned in clause 5.2.6, the <profiles> parameter and the <codecs> parameter are provided in the following.
 These parameters should be used in the capability exchange.